 A better kind of fork for the tent rental industry.

 The OX Fork looks like most standard forks when mounted on its companion Avant articulated loader.
-But when you look closer you will notice they are available in multiple heights up to 48".
-Moreover, they are designed specifically to safely and swiftly transport things that only event companies carry from truck to tent site: tent hardware and fabric, stake racks, tables, chairs and staging.
-OX Fork eliminates slow, laborious hand carries by hauling more, with greater ease and at much higher speeds (up to 18 miles an hour!) than you've encountered before.
+But when you look closer you will notice they are available in 36" and 48" back heights.
+OX Fork swiftly transports things that only event companies carry from truck to tent site: tent hardware and fabric, stake racks, tables, chairs and staging.
+It eliminates slow, laborious hand carries by hauling more pieces, with greater ease and at much higher speeds (up to 18 miles an hour!), than was possible previously.

-OX Fork gets the job done faster because it goes anywhere it's needed.That makes it an essential time-saver for setting up tents for weddings, festivals and corporate and sporting activities.
+OX Fork gets the job done faster because it goes anywhere it's needed on oversized turf tires.That makes it an essential time-saver for setting up tents for weddings, festivals and corporate and sporting activities.

 The OX Fork is built to work at maximum capacity on the Avant articulated loader platform.
-Oversized turf tires and articulated steering allow the the load to be steered and maneuvered over even the most delicate surfaces with the agility of a golf cart.
-The same top universities and organizations that ban heavy skid-steer machines and hard-tired loaders, admit Tent OX onto their pristine lawns and playing surfaces.
+Turf tires and articulated steering allow the the load to be steered and maneuvered over even the most delicate surfaces with the agility of a golf cart.
+The same top universities and organizations that ban heavy skid-steer machines and hard-tired loaders on soft surfaces admit Tent OX onto their pristine lawns and playing surfaces.

-And that's not all; tilting the tall fork back a bit stabilizes palletized loads, so the operator can traverse highly irregular surfaces and even jump curbs with confidence.
+By tilting the tall fork back a bit, Tent OX stabilizes palletized loads, so the operator can traverse irregular surfaces and even jump curbs with confidence.